vnobets7/final_project_ftde/ETL-stream-processing/readme.md

-# MongoDB & Kafka Docker end to end example
+# ETL stream processing using Python, Kafka, Confluent Cloud, Mongo Atlas, Digitalocean, and Docker end to end example

-A simple example that takes .csv documents from the `pageviews` topic and stores them into the `test.
+A simple example that takes .csv documents from the `candidate` topic and stores them into the `recruitment-selection-cluster` mongoDB.

-The MongoDB Kafka Source Connector also publishes all change stream events from `test.pageviews` into the `mongo.test.pageviews` topic.
+The MongoDB - Kafka Source Connector also publishes all change stream events from `candidate` topic into the `recruitment-selection-cluster` mongoDB using python.

 ## Requirements
   - Python 3.10+